 In general, mammary hyperplasia or large breasts are a hereditary condition that has its onset in adolescence and fully matures in the patient’s early 20s.
 Large breasts may be aesthetically displeasing, as well as functionally limiting, sometimes accounting for significant neck and shoulder pain, under-breast inflammatory changes and economic strain in specialized undergarment support wear.
 Cosmetic breast concerns are purely for the aesthetic appearance and proportion of the breast, which may be excessively large for the patient’s figure, shape and form, but are not generally symptomatic.

 If your breasts are very large in proportion to your body frame, or they are different in size, you may be a good candidate for a breast reduction.
-This procedure also benefits those who are experiencing shoulder and back pain due to the large size and weight of their breasts.
+Breast reduction surgery also benefits those who are experiencing shoulder and back pain due to the large size and weight of their breasts.
 It can also help those who have skin irritation underneath large breasts.

 Dr. Neavin will determine whether or not you are a good candidate for a breast reduction by examining and speaking with you about the size and shape of your breasts and what you wish for them to look like.
-This way, he can properly evaluate your expectations and make sure that they are reasonable for the procedure.
+This way, he can properly evaluate your expectations and make sure that they are reasonable for a breast reduction procedure.

 For more information on breast reductions please visit the FAQ page here.

 Don’t let heavy, pendulous breasts get in the way of your self-confidence or your daily life.
-To learn more about the benefits of breast reduction, contact Artisan of Beauty today at 310‑858‑8811 text 323‑975‑1287.
+To learn more about the benefits of breast reduction, contact Dr. Neavin today at 310‑858‑8811 text 323‑975‑1287.